 The Farmhouse Kitchen is by far my favourite at this food court.
 Their dishes are varied and even cater for vegetarians.

-The Intermark gets packed during lunchtime on weekdays.
-It may be difficult to get a table between 12:00 pm and 13:00 pm if you’re in a larger group.
+The Intermark food court gets packed during lunchtime on weekdays.
+It may be difficult to get a table between 12:00 PM and 1:00 PM if you’re in a larger group.
 During the weekend you will have plenty of space.

 If you’re still hungry after lunch why not have a delicious dessert at one of the bakeries in the mall?